ePages-de/epages-devportal/_posts/2018/2018-03-07-why-your-first-meaningful-paint-matters.md

 I like to create colorful illustrations and therefore always browse on websites for content that has good chances to slow down the website loading.
 So I have first-hand experiences with bad performances.
 Therefore, I listened carefully to every single of the 18 talks of the conference to get the most output of it and create better performance experiences for our users.

-For me it was an information explosion and I often asked myself: How shall I make this happen?
-Alone?
-Never.
-With a team?
-Yes.
-Together with the PO and CTO on board?
-Of course, yes!
-So it's definitely a team challenge and there are many potential ways to tackle this topic.
 But as a college of mine always says: Long story short.
 That's why I have summarized the most interesting techniques and helpful tools to measure and improve performance.
-If want to dive deeper than my key points, check the related links or have a look at the [conference videos](https://smashingconf.com/london-2018/).

 ## Image optimization techniques